open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 creature can take in this form are the Dash action or to revert to its normal form.
 Reverting takes 1 minute, during which time a creature is incapacitated and can’t move.
-Until the spell ends, a creature can revert to cloud form, which also requires the 1-­minute transformation.
+Until the spell ends, a creature can revert to cloud form, which also requires the 1 minute transformation.

 If a creature is in cloud form and flying when the effect ends, the